elsehow/identity-swarm/README.md

 ## developing

-TODO explain
+`test/test.js` contains tests and specs. to develop,

 	npm run dev

-navigate to localhost:8000 to see the tests
+navigate to localhost:8000 to see the results of the tests

 ## license